andiosika/Flatiron_Capstone/README.md

 [App Annie](https://www.appannie.com/apps/google-play/top-chart/?country=US&category=19&device=&date=2020-04-05&feed=All&rank_sorting_type=rank&page_number=0&page_size=100&table_selections=) is a decision-making platform for the mobile app economy.
 App Annie combines the analytics of one's own apps with a granular understanding of the competition and market to provide a unique 360-degree view of one's mobile business.
 It was used in  combination with [google play scraper](https://pypi.org/project/google-play-scraper/) to obtain the data for this project.

-> **Questions to be answered:**
-* What are the top grossing health and wellness apps?
-* What's in a positive review versus a negative review?
-* What insight can be gleaned from reviews to provide business intelligence for next-gen apps?

 Additional reading/resources: